The Centre for Law and the Environment at UCC

 The overarching aim is to transform the learning experience while, at the same time, producing specific student-generated outputs that contribute to policy development and support community engagement.

-The project is led by Dr Áine Ryall Principal Investigator, Co-Director, Centre for Law & the Environment.
+The project is led by Professor Áine Ryall Principal Investigator, Co-Director, Centre for Law & the Environment.
 The project team comprises: Professor Mark Poustie, Dean of Law UCC; Professor Owen McIntyre, Co-Director, Centre for Law & the Environment; and Cara O’Mahony, Research Assistant to the project.

 Our research is funded by the National Forum for the Enhancement of Teaching and Learning in Higher Education and the Higher Education Authority.